racherb/watcher/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/racherb/watcher/tags).

+## Discussions & Ideas

+We’re using [Discussions] (https://github.com/racherb/watcher/discussions) as a place to connect with other members of our community.
+We hope that you:

+* Ask questions you’re wondering about.
+* Share ideas.
+* Engage with other community members.
+* Welcome others and are open-minded.
+Remember that this is a community we build together 💪.

 ## Authors

 * **Raciel Hernández**